Pandora: Pandora in character

 The pattern during the 19th century had only repeated that of the nearly three millennia before it.
 The ancient myth of Pandora never settled into one accepted version, was never agreed to have a single interpretation.
 It was used as a vehicle to illustrate the prevailing ideologies or artistic fashions of the time and eventually became so worn a coinage that it grew confused with other, sometimes later, stories.
-Best known in the end for a single metaphorical attribute, the box with which she was not even endowed until the 16th century, depictions of Pandora have been further confused with other holders of receptacles – with one of the trials of Psyche, with Sophonisba about to drink poison or Artemisia with the ashes of her husband.
+Best known in the end for a single metaphorical attribute, the container with which she was not even endowed until the 16th century, depictions of Pandora have been further confused with other holders of receptacles – with one of the trials of Psyche, with Sophonisba about to drink poison or Artemisia with the ashes of her husband.
 Nevertheless, her very polyvalence has been in the end the guarantor of her cultural survival.